mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 # plugin-epub

-An output plugin that generates an EPUB ebook file while preserving correct chapter divisions and resource references.
+An output plugin that generates an EPUB e-book file while preserving the correct chapter structure and resource references.

 ## output